Rare-earth industry in China: Politics

 Political relations play a large factor in the distribution of these commodities.
 In 2018, US President Donald Trump proposed tariffs on technology products imported from China.
 China responded with tariffs on US goods.
 In 2024, China responded to United States restrictions on exporting technology to China by banning the export of gallium, germanium, and antimony to the United States.
+The gallium ban followed a pattern that had played out a decade earlier: between 2014 and 2016, subsidized Chinese gallium exports drove global prices down approximately 75 percent, forcing Ingal Stade GmbH—at the time Europe's only primary gallium producer—to close its operations in Germany in 2016.
+After China announced licensing controls in July 2023 and banned exports to the United States in December 2024, gallium prices rose from approximately $110–130 per kilogram to $687 per kilogram by May 2025.
 Responding to the 2025 tariffs imposed by USA President Donald Trump, China implemented export controls on rare-earths.